owenmeyer3/vba-challenge/README.md

-# wk2_VBA_HW
+# Overview
-This repository contains only the VBA script and screenshots but not the excel file used in exectution of the stock analysis.
+***This repository contains only the VBA script and screenshots but not the excel file used in exectution of the stock analysis.***

-## The stock analysis sheet hold stock data for each organization every day, including:
+## The stock analysis sheet holds stock data for each organization every day, including:
 * ticker symbol
 * date
 * opening price